wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 description: "Learn how to plan, design, create and publish a React Native app to the Google Play Store."
 tags: [android, design, react native, play store]
 tweets:
-- "Design an Android app and publish it to the app store in this complete and in-depthy tutorial!"
+- "Design an Android app and publish it to the app store in this complete and in-depth tutorial!"
-- "Want to get started with developing apps with Android?
+- "Want to get started developing Android apps with React Native?
 This tutorial is for you!"
 image: blog/featured/okta-android-skew.jpg
 ---